-Photo: Ron Mader, Visitors Center
+Photo: Ron Mader, Visitors Center (Some rights reserved)

-Today, the nearly 200,000 acre Red Rock Canyon National Conservation Area in Nevada is an area managed by the Bureau of Land Management as part of its National Landscape Conservation System, and protected as a National Conservation Area.
+Today, the nearly 200,000 acre park is managed by the Bureau of Land Management as part of its National Landscape Conservation System, and protected as a National Conservation Area.

 Timed entry reservations are required for the Scenic Drive between October 1 – May 31 for entry between 8 a.m. -5 p.m.
 Timed entry reservations can be made at Recreation.gov by visiting https://www.recreation.gov/timed-entry/10075177, or by calling (877) 444-6777.

 Stay on the Boardwalk

 Too many people ignore the warning signs and damage the fragile riparian ecosystem at Red Spring by leaving the boardwalk to tromp around in the grass.
 Please respect nature and stay on designated trails!

 Nearby: Cactus Joe’s Las Vegas Nursery, 12740 Blue Diamond Road

 Owner of beloved Cactus Joe’s nursery found a permanent home amid the desert plants